-Due to the finding of "may affect, and likely to adversely affect," in April 2020 the Authority requested initiation of formal consultation with the U.S. Fish and Wildlife Service in accordance with Section 7 of the federal Endangered Species Act of 1973.
-With implementation of conservation measures, the Authority requested concurrence from the U.S. Fish and Wildlife Service regarding the determination that the proposed action would have no effect on critical habitat and "may affect, but is not likely to adversely affect," the plant and wildlife species noted above.
-Additionally, if warranted, the Authority will obtain take authorization through a Section 2081 Incidental Take Permit from the California Department of Fish and Wildlife for state-listed species.
+Due to the finding of "may affect, and likely to adversely affect," the Authority will request initiation of formal consultation with the U.S. Fish and Wildlife Service in accordance with Section 7 of the federal Endangered Species Act of 1973.
+With implementation of conservation measures, the Authority anticipates requesting concurrence from the U.S. Fish and Wildlife Service regarding the determination that the proposed action would have no effect on critical habitat and "may affect, but is not likely to adversely affect," various species, as noted above.
+Additionally, if warranted, the Authority will obtain take authorization through a Section 2081 Incidental Take Permit from the California Department of Fish and Wildlife.

-For aquatic resources, the B-P Build Alternatives would result in direct, permanent impacts on between 92.0 and 102.9 acres of state-regulated aquatic resources in the study area (depending on the B-P Build Alternative).
-The project would also have temporary impacts on 16.2 to 17.2 acres of aquatic resources.
+For aquatic resources, the B-P Build Alternatives would result in direct, permanent impacts on between 94.4 and 103.7 acres of state-regulated aquatic resources in the study area (depending on the B-P Build Alternative).
+The project would also have temporary impacts on 17.1 to 18.7 acres of aquatic resources.
 However, because they are considered isolated (i.e., non-navigable, intrastate waters that do not have a continuous hydrologic surface connection to downstream waters), the USACE has determined that it will not assert jurisdiction under Section 404 of the Clean Water Act over any delineated aquatic resources within the project footprint.
-Permits pursuant to the Porter/Cologne Water Quality Control Act and a California Department of Fish and Wildlife Section 1600 Streambed Alteration Agreement would be obtained for impacts to state-regulated aquatic resources.
+A California Department of Fish and Wildlife Section 1600 Streambed Alteration Agreement would be obtained for impacts to state-regulated waters.
 While the HSR project could cause disturbances to aquatic resources, they would be considered minimal after IAMFs and mitigation measures have been implemented.